The BEST Seared Scallops with Lemon Butter Sauce! This dish is simple and quick for a date night at home or an indulgent weeknight meal.

 - Heat an oiled and buttered skillet or pan until it is sizzling.
 Key step right here.

 - I use butter AND oil for maximum flavor and heat.
-If you only use butter you risk that it will burn if the heat is too high.
+If you only use butter, you risk it will burn if the heat is too high.
 You want them to sizzle and crisp to a golden color on the outside and the oil helps achieve that high temp.

-- For this recipe I first sear the lemons which helps flavor the cooking butter and oil that will later flavor the scallops.
+- For this recipe, I first sear the lemons which help flavor the cooking butter and oil that will later spice the scallops.

 - The first scallop should sizzle as soon as it hits the oil.
-If it doesn’t, wait and let the pan continue heating before adding any more.
+If it doesn’t, wait and let the pan heat before adding more.